« Memories of Garner and Concan State Parks | Main | Pampered Pooches and Coddled Cats »

 • P - Larry Smith Family, Christmas 2007

 Let's share the photos that we took at Thanksgiving or over the Christmas Holidays this year (2007).
 Click on this title or thumbnail to open this album.
 Then, as you look at each image, double click on the thumbnail for an enlarged view.
-Enjoy the views and then submit your own holiday gathering or vacation shots by e-mail or regular mail to Karla.

 Elementary Class Photos